Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ## Adding Sections

-To add a Sections to an Entry, simply press the **ADD GROUP** button in the column of the Entry or the Section you want to create a new Section in.
+To add a Sections to an Entry, simply press the **ADD SECTION** button in the column of the Entry or the Section you want to create a new Section in.

 A dialog asking for the Sections name will pop up.
 Enter the name and click done.